jamargoochIT/post-install-config/README.md

 The rest of the fields in this tab are optional.
 We’ve filled out all that’s required to create a new department.
 And you can assign agents in the Access tab next to the Settings tab.
 For now, let’s head over to the Teams section.<br><br><br><br>

 Teams are for creating a group of people who are from different departments.
-For instance, you’d have a Sys Admin and helpdesk agents pulled together to for a team for Online Distribution.
+For instance, you’d have a Sys Admin and helpdesk agents pulled together from different departments to form the Online Distribution team.
 ![7](https://github.com/user-attachments/assets/3360eb54-7d5a-4d9a-9d22-0ddd1797e21f)<br>
 Adding a new team is simple too.
 Click on teams, then add new team, now you simply assign a name and fill out any other information that you require, such as the team lead and other members of the team.<br><br><br><br>